-Strong Leads: A Film Seminar for High School Girls is a free after-school program spotlighting films by and about women.
-It is designed for 10th, 11th and 12th girls of all identities.
+Strong Leads: A Film Seminar for High School Girls is a free program spotlighting films by and about women.
+It is designed for rising 10th, 11th and 12th grade girls of all identities.
 A presentation of the Belcourt’s education and engagement program, Strong Leads explores gender representation in cinema, in the Hollywood establishment, and in film discourse.

 Strong Leads features high-quality films designed to spark conversation about important issues.
 Because of that, some films contain adult situations, profanity, drug/alcohol use, nudity, sexual situations, and violence.

 Facilitated by Allison Inman, the Belcourt’s education and engagement director, and Jessie Griffith, the Belcourt’s theatre operations director and education associate.

 Mon, July 25 at 10am | HALF THE PICTURE (Dir.
 Amy Adrion | USA | 2018 | 94 min. | NR)

 Tue July 26 at 10am | REAL WOMEN HAVE CURVES (Dir.
 Patricia Cardoso | USA | 2002 | 85min | PG-13)